 The second flight test (IFT-14) failure occurred in fiscal year 2005.
 The interceptor in this test failed to launch because two of the three arms that support the interceptor within its silo did not fully retract and lock.
 MDA's investigation into the test failure found that the arms could not retract because the surface of one part was significantly corroded, and crush blocks, which absorb the impact of the arms as they retract and lock into position, were an earlier design that required more force to crush.
 MDA's Deputy Director for Technology and Engineering pointed out that the corroded part was subjected to a more severe environment than it was designed to withstand.
-However, officials in the Office of Safety, Quality, and Mission Assurance told us that if simple quality assurance procedures had been in place, the corroded part would have been detected and the earlier design of the crush blocks would not have been installed.

-The GMD program considered four options for dealing with the first nine interceptors emplaced for operational use (seven at Fort Greely and two at Vandenberg Air Force Base).
-The options included (1) leaving the interceptors in their silos and accepting them as is; (2) using the interceptors in reliability tests; (3) over time, returning the interceptors to the contractor's facility for disassembly and remanufacture; or (4) a combination of the other options.
-GMD program officials recently told us that their recommendation to MDA is to replace questionable parts when the interceptors are upgraded in fiscal year 2007.
-The officials said to replace the parts, the interceptors will be removed from their silos.

-Schedule Pressures Caused Management to Stray from Knowledge-Based Practices

-The problems encountered during Block 2004, which ultimately prevented MDA from achieving all of its goals for the block, were brought about by management compromises.
-Time pressures caused MDA to stray from a knowledge-based acquisition strategy, allowing the GMD program to condense its acquisition cycle at the expense of cost, quantity, and performance goals.
-DOD has given MDA the flexibility to make such changes.

-GMD Program Sacrificed Knowledge-Based Approach to Accelerate Schedule

-MDA programs follow a structured acquisition plan called the Integrated Management Plan that is meant to guide the development of elements and components, as well as their integration into the BMDS.
-If the plan, which includes eight events, is completed in an orderly manner, it will increase the likelihood that programs will attain knowledge at appropriate points in the acquisition cycle.
-Successful developers have found that attaining certain knowledge at specific points decreases the likelihood of cost growth, schedule slips, or degraded performance.
-However, because MDA's plan allows early deployment of a capability well before the eight events are completed, programs may gain knowledge too late in the process to prevent such problems.
-MDA officials told us that because the agency was directed to field a capability earlier than planned, it accepted additional risks.
-The risks were greatest in the GMD program that concurrently matured technology, designed the system, and produced and fielded operational assets as it attempted to meet its Block 2004 fielding dates.

-A primary tenet of a knowledge-based approach to product development is to demonstrate the maturity of critical technologies before starting product development and to demonstrate design maturity and production process maturity before committing to production and fielding.
+However, officials in the Office of Safety, Quality, and Mission Assurance told us that if simple quality assurance procedures hs for dealing with the first nine e (seven at Fort Greely and two at included (1) leaving the hem as is; (2) using the me, returning the interceptors to nd remanufacture; or (4) a rogram officials recently told us replace questionable parts when ar 2007.
+The officials said to removed from their silos.
+2004, which ultimately prevented e block, were brought about by es caused MDA to stray from a owing the GMD program to nse of cost, quantity, and the flexibility to make such sition plan called the Integrated he development of elements and nto the BMDS.
+If the plan, which orderly manner, it will increase nowledge at appropriate points in ers have found that attaining eases the likelihood of cost rmance.
+However, because capability well before the eight a knowledge too late in the officials told us that because the earlier than planned, it accepted in the GMD program that ed the system, and produced and to meet its Block 2004 fielding product development and to demonstrate design maturity and production process maturity before committing to production and fielding.
 MDA's Integrated Management Plan provided for this orderly progression through the acquisition cycle.
 At Event 1, an assessment of all technology critical to the system's design was to be completed.
 By the end of Event 2, design work was to be finished, and at the end of Event 4, the design was to be demonstrated in developmental tests.
 By the close of Event 5, an assessment of the element's operational capability would be complete and MDA would decide whether the element was ready to be handed over to a military service for production, operation, and sustainment or whether the element should be developed further.

 However, the Integrated Management Plan also allows a program to depart from a knowledge-based acquisition strategy if a decision is made to field all or part of a capability early.
 At the end of each event from Event 3 on, MDA may elect to accelerate fielding of all or part of a capability by simultaneously completing all phases of the acquisition cycle.
 That is, a program can concurrently mature technology, design its system, and produce and field assets for operational use-which is contrary to a knowledge-based acquisition strategy.
-According to MDA officials, GMD was at Event 3-the point at which a pilot production line produced its first components and the components' functionality had been tested-when the presidential decision was made to deploy an early capability.
+According to MDA officials, GMD was at Event 3-the point at which a pilot production line produced its first components and the components' functionality had been tested when the presidential decision was made to deploy an early capability.
 MDA's Integrated Management Plan is presented in appendix IV.